 Honestly, it felt like we spent as much time off the boat as onboard.
 Every day there are at least two opportunities to head to a different beach or new snorkelling sites to enjoy.

 On several days we also had a chance to interact with the locals on school visits, a stroll through local markets, village tours, a lovo dinner and even a church service.

-Between our morning excursion and lunch, the crew ran talks on Fijian Culture, marine life or reef ecology.
+Between our morning excursion and lunch, the crew ran talks on Fijian Culture, marine life and reef ecology.
 I only managed one of these, but it was very informative, and I wish I had gone along to them all.

-One of the cabins has been turned into a spa treatment room and I treated myself to an hour-long massage after seeing so many happy and relaxed faces return from masseuse Talica’s care.
+One of the cabins has been turned into a spa treatment room, and I treated myself to an hour-long massage after seeing so many happy and relaxed faces return from masseuse Talica’s care.

 Evenings on Board

 Evening entertainment was simple and performed by the very talented crew.
 It was loads of fun.
-From crab races to music trivia, a cultural performance and a historical Fiji fashion show, every night after dinner there was something on to get us dancing and laughing.
+From crab races to music trivia, a cultural performance and a historical Fiji fashion show, every night after dinner, there was something on to get us dancing and laughing.

-There were plenty of opportunities to join the crew for their evening kava ceremony which Charlie jumped at the chance to do.
+There were plenty of opportunities to join the crew for their evening kava ceremony, which Charlie jumped at the chance to do.